-Individual income tax returns are due on or before April 30, 2021, for all taxpayers filing on a calendar year basis.
-All others must file by the thirtieth day of the fourth month following the close of their taxable year.
+Individual income tax returns are due on or before May 1, 2023, for all taxpayers filing on a calendar year basis.
+All others must file by the last day of the fourth month following the close of their taxable year.